 The battery is protected against deep discharge, overcharging, overheating and short circuits by Electronic Cell Protection (ECP).
 In the event of a hazard, a protective circuit switches the battery off automatically.

-If a fault is detected in the battery, two LEDs flash on the battery level indicator.
-Contact an authorised specialist dealer in such a case.
+If a battery error is detected, two LEDs flash on the battery level indicator.
+Contact an authorised specialist dealer if this happens.